Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-See your doctor if you have symptoms of TB, or if you have been exposed to someone infectious.
+See your doctor if you have symptoms of TB or if you have been exposed to someone who is infectious.
 Your doctor can refer you for testing.

-If you are a refugee, see a doctor and have a TB test soon after you arrive in Australia.
+If you are a refugee, see a doctor and get tested for TB test soon after you arrive in Australia.

 You may also need a TB test if you: